emersion/soju/doc/ext/bouncer-networks.md

 ## Implementation

-The `bouncer-networks` extension defines a new `RPL_ISUPPORT` token and a new `BOUNCER` command.
+The `soju.im/bouncer-networks` extension defines a new `RPL_ISUPPORT` token and a new `BOUNCER` command.

-The `bouncer-networks` capability MUST be negociated.
+The `soju.im/bouncer-networks` capability MUST be negociated.
 This allows the server and client to behave differently when the client is aware of the bouncer networks.

-The `bouncer-networks-notify` capability MAY be negociated.
+The `soju.im/bouncer-networks-notify` capability MAY be negociated.
 This allows the client to signal that it is capable of receiving and correctly processing bouncer network notifications.

 ### `RPL_ISUPPORT` token